 To make money on a vacation rental property requires money and hard work.
 So, the last thing that you would want is for the investment that you have built over the years to be put at risk by a single event.
 Vacation rental insurance can safeguard your physical property, its contents, and your business.

 The right insurance plan will cover the following four aspects: liability, the property and its content, rental income, and additional coverage.
 The latter is especially important if your property is located in an area prone to natural disasters.

 In the United States, vacation rental insurance can cost $2,000 to $3,000 on average per year.
 How the home will be used plays a factor.
 Usually, if you will be using the property more for your own use than for holiday renting, the cost will be lower.

-Being a responsive host helps to boost your Airbnb ranking as response rate and response time are crucial for enhancing this metric.
+Being a responsive host helps to boost your Airbnb ranking (and vacation rental income) as response rate and response time are crucial for enhancing this metric.
 With automation software like iGMS, you can use the smart messaging features and templates to help you to establish prompt and efficient guest communication every time.

 Offering self-check-in removes the need for you or a member of your team to be there in person to welcome your guests.
 This can save a lot of time as you no longer have to work out your schedule around when guests will arrive.